Community Development Block Grant

 The Massachusetts Community Development Block Grant Program is a federally funded, competitive grant program designed to help small cities and towns meet a broad range of community development needs.
 Assistance is provided to qualifying cities and towns for housing, community, and economic development projects that assist low and moderate-income residents, or by revitalizing areas of slum or blight.
 Eligible CDBG projects include, but are not limited to, housing rehabilitation or development, micro-enterprise or other business assistance, infrastructure, community/public facilities, public social services, planning, removal of architectural barriers to improve access to public facilities, and downtown or area revitalization.

-The primary objective of Title I is the development of viable urban communities.
+The primary objective of is the development of viable communities.
 This is achieved by providing decent housing, a suitable living environment and expanded economic opportunities, principally for persons of low and moderate income.
-The program provides the basic funding necessary to administer the many housing, public works, economic development, and public service activities which help to further Randolph's overall community development objectives.
-This program is intended to support the town as it continues to grow and improve, and to help serve the most vulnerable members of our community.
+The program provides the basic funding necessary to administer those activities which help to further Randolph's overall community development objectives.